Download the notebook here! Interactive online version: colab

 Sometimes a variable is neither a confounder nor a collider—it’s a mediator on the causal path.
 Whether to condition on it depends on the research question, not on removing bias.

-Example: Discrimination in Hiring
+Example: discrimination in hiring

 Consider studying gender discrimination in wages: